CMA Music Festival

 Come early and stay late.
-Music City has lots going on before, during, and after the Fest.
-The Country Music Hall of Fame and Museum is typically busy with happenings all week and weekend long, the Grand Ole Opry features your favorite stars, the annual Kick-Off Parade and Block Party increase the excitement, the CMT Awards honor the stars, Marty Stuart plays a Late Night Jam at the Ryman Auditorium, and celebrities step to the plate at the annual Celebrity Softball Challenge.
-Check back for details and dates of these events and more.
+Music City has lots going on before, during, and after the Festival.
+The Country Music Hall of Fame and Museum is typically busy with happenings all week and weekend long, the Grand Ole Opry features your favorite stars, the annual Kick-Off Concert and Block Party increase the excitement, the CMT Awards honor the stars, Marty Stuart plays a Late Night Jam at the Ryman Auditorium, and celebrities step up to the plate at the annual Celebrity Softball Challenge.